Last Updated: December 13, 2024

 To embed the Stakeholder Analysis Workshet.xlsx at the project summary level:

-Check the Display As Icon checkbox.
-(It is a good idea to click the Change Icon button and enter a custom title for the file.)
+• Check the Display As Icon checkbox.
+(You should also click the Change Icon button and enter a custom title for the file.)

 When Finished with this Exercise